open-feature/spec/specification/sections/03-evaluation-context.md

 > When the global `evaluation context` is set, the `on context changed` handler **MUST** run.

-The SDK implementation must run the `on context changed` handler on the registered provider whenever the global `evaluation context` is mutated.
+The SDK implementation must run the `on context changed` handler on all registered provider that use the global `evaluation context` whenever it's mutated.

+##### Requirement 3.2.4.2

+> When the `evaluation context` for a named provider is set, the `on context changed` handler **MUST** only run on the corresponding provider.

+The SDK implementation must run the `on context changed` handler on only the specified provider that use the provider scoped `evaluation context` whenever it's mutated.